akarczmarz2000/ArtOfItAll-v2.0/README.md

 or picture of there art if not possible
 * A title will have artist name and art type/s
 * Underneath will be a description of the artist and there work
+### Checkout Features
+* Will have all the items in the current basket
+* These items will have a description, product name, quantity and size
+* A total will be displayed after all the products
+* A checkout/pay button will be under that
+### Profile Features
+* Will show the users name, saved address and save billing information
+* Next to the user information will be previous orders
+* Edit profile button
+* The edit page will display all already know information
 ### Sign In
 * Asks for username and password
 * The site uses allauth to authenticate